 Whole vials or packages billed as waste will not be reimbursed in most circumstances.
-Whole vial, package or product waste due to manufacturer defect, shipping damage, improper storage, or provider administration error may not be reimbursed.
-Some scenarios of a non-reimbursable whole vial or package waste include, but are not limited to:
+Whole vial, package or product waste due to a manufacturer defect, shipping damage, improper storage, or provider administration error may not be reimbursed.
+Some scenarios of the non-reimbursable whole vial or package waste include, but are not limited to:

-- ✓ A Neulasta OnPro[®] (J2505) that is administered but fails to deliver the drug. - ✓ Drugs or biologicals that have been administered after being recalled by the manufacturer. - \checkmark The patient mishandles or damages the drug, requiring a replacement dose. - ✓ The drug is accidentally stored outside the refrigerator after dispensing. - ✓ The shipping company damages the drug en route to the patient. - \checkmark The provider mishandles, damages, or does not appropriately reconstitute the drug. - Theft from provider or shipping company.
+- ✓ A Neulasta[®] OnPro[®] (J2505) that is administered but fails to deliver the drug. - ✓ The drug or biological is discontinued by the manufacturer with prior notice, but the patient is not transitioned to a market-available alternative - ✓ The patient mishandles or damages the drug, requiring a replacement dose. - ✓ A drug stored outside the storage requirements described within the product(s) prescribing information. - ✓ The shipping company damages the drug en route to the patient. - ✓ The provider mishandles, damages, or does not appropriately reconstitute the drug. - ✓ Theft from provider or shipping company. - ✓ Reimbursement will not be given to a provider or hospital due to a patient missing an appointment or the patient changes their mind after a drug is prepared.